Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Resuscitation should commence immediately with basic techniques in the healthcare setting and continue with the aid of medications and equipment as soon as these become available.
 Paediatric Advanced Life Support (PALS) may include the preservation of a patent airway by endotracheal intubation or other device, the provision of positive pressure ventilation via mechanical devices with oxygen, the treatment of cardiac arrhythmias, the treatment of the cause of cardiorespiratory arrest and the treatment of complications arising from its management.

-When several rescuers are in attendance, the initial actions (eg. bag-valve-mask ventilation or ventilation via an advanced airway device, attaching monitoring equipment and access to the circulation) should be attempted simultaneously.
-Thereafter treatment should be guided by the cardiac rhythm.
+When several rescuers are in attendance, initial actions, including bag-mask ventilation (BMV) or ventilation via an advanced airway device (if already in place), attaching monitoring equipment, and access to the circulation, should be attempted simultaneously, while minimising interruptions to chest compressions.
+Thereafter, treatment should be guided by the cardiac rhythm.

 Team-based approach to resuscitation